Veganism – When food trends meet healthy lifestyle!!

 5. Better Skin And Digestion

 Believe it or not, as your digestion improves it gives you clear glowing skin.
 For those acne-prone skins doctors might provide many ineffective medicines and harsh chemical-based beauty products.
 In fact, the secret lies in what we eat!
 Get rid of fatty animal food and start munching on water-rich fruits and veggies.
 They will boost your metabolism and give you radiant looking skin.

 The activity of Insulin-like growth factor (IGF-1) plays an important role in the human aging process.
 A healthy vegan diet along with exercise, low fat intake, and high fiber intake may help deregulate IGF-1 and thereby reduce the risk of age-related disorders.

 The vegan diet also helps to reduce the frequency of migraine attacks.
 Foods like cheese and chocolates are common triggers of migraines.
 A pure vegan diet is dairy-free (mainly organic products), thus much less likely to trigger an attack.

 Plant-derived foods are mostly high in complex carbs, fiber and low in saturated fats.
 These two factors considerably help control diabetes.
 The vegan diet also aids in minimizing the need for insulin for insulin-dependent patients.
 In addition, vegans have shown increased hemoglobin levels and weight loss as a bonus!

 Studies have shown promising results in treating bronchial asthma through a strict vegan diet.
 There is a reduction in asthma symptoms to a considerable extent.

 10. Prevents Cancer

-The vegan proteins contains high amounts of non-essential amino acids and phytochemicals that help preventing a number of cancers like lung, colon, esophagus, breast, prostate colorectal cancer.
-Inclusion of soy products in your diet since childhood also prevents development of breast cancer at later stages.
+The vegan proteins contain high amounts of non-essential amino acids and phytochemicals that help preventing a number of cancers like lung, colon, esophagus, breast, prostate colorectal cancer.
+Inclusion of soy products in your diet since childhood also prevents the development of breast cancer at later stages.

 11. Improves Your Fitness